jonathangaldino/portfolio/README.md

 # ⭐ Portfolio

-> 😎 This is my portfolio - created with 💗 using React/TS & Styled-Components
+> 😎 This is my portfolio - created with 💗 using NextJS, Typescript & Styled-Components

-## 📌 Demo
+## 📌 Roadmap

-> ❌ Not available yet
+> Mobile version (Responsivity)
+> Add links to download my own resume

 # 📄 Scripts